Here is how to see the city by foot, sink in History and Beauty.

 Start by the Danube Promenade by the little princess statue.
 “I modeled it after my own daughter – says László Marton in his studio (2007) – she was maybe six years old and playing in the garden.
 She dressed as a princess: laid a bathrobe on her shoulders and put a crown on her head.
 I managed to capture this moment and immediately felt that this was a successful work of art.
 Years later, the capital requested a statue from me.
 I immediately thought of the “Little Princess” and luckily we managed to find the place where the statue feels good.”.
 You will have a beautiful view of the Buda Castle and the Danube.

 Then walk towards the Vorosmarty Square and the Lion Fountain.
 That Square is at the end of the Parisian Arcade.
-Built in the early 20th Century, the Parisian Arcade was once an ornate and lavish shopping center and it hasn’t change; you can found all the stores there.
-It’s a great meeting point for shopping or to grab coffee.
+Built in the early 20th Century, the Parisian Arcade was once an ornate and lavish shopping center and it hasn’t changed; you can found all the stores there.
+It’s a great meeting point for shopping or to grab a coffee.

 Next stop, St Stephen’s Basilica.
 It is named in honor of Stephen, the first King of Hungary.
 No need to climb stairs, you can just get elevator tickets and go up by the bells to have a 360 view of the city.
 From the top, you can see the small streets of Pest that will take you to the Chain Bridge.